UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="12%" valign="top">
       <ul>
-      <li>This corpus contains 23 lemmas tagged as determiners (DET): a, all, another, any, both, each, either, every, half, many, neither, no, quite, some, such, that, the, these, this, those, what, whatever, which</li>
+      <li>This corpus contains 21 lemmas tagged as determiners (DET): a, all, another, any, both, each, either, every, half, many, neither, no, quite, some, such, that, the, this, what, whatever, which</li>
       </ul>
     </td>
     <td width="12%" valign="top">
       <ul>
-      <li>This corpus contains 25 lemmas tagged as determiners (DET): 6, Mat, Une, a, all, another, any, both, each, either, every, no, one, other, some, such, that, the, these, this, those, what, whatever, which, you</li>
+      <li>This corpus contains 22 lemmas tagged as determiners (DET): 6, Mat, Une, a, all, another, any, both, each, either, every, no, one, other, some, such, that, the, this, what, whatever, which</li>
       </ul>
     </td>
     <td width="12%" valign="top">